Yuwuko/Yuuko/README.md

 ## Commands

-The global invocation/prefix is `@Yuuko` (mention) and the custom prefix is automatically set to `-` but can be changed.
-This is used to prefix the below commands so the bot recognises that it is a command.
-To set a custom prefix, you can use the `settings` command below.
+The global invocation/prefix is `@Yuuko` (mention) and the custom prefix is automatically set to `-`, but can be changed.
+Using `-settings commandPrefix !` will change the prefix and `-help [command]` will show you usage for the given command.

 ### Core